 3. Sometimes size does not really matter

 Did you know that the ship Christopher Columbus used to reach America was actually small?
 Well, it was small compared to today’s standards.
-The Santa Maria was no longer than 70 feet, about the size of a modern bus.
-It carried a crew of 40 men.
+The Santa Maria was no longer than 70 feet, about the size of a modern bus and weighing around 200-600 tons.
+It carried a crew of 52 members.

 4. Distance make the heart grow fonder

 Did you know that statistics say that boaters and anglers are more satisfied with their marriages and friendships compared with people who don’t participate in these activities?

 Also they are more likely to recycle, compost trash, use compact fluorescent lightbulbs, carpool, donate money to environmental organizations, actively trying to reduce their carbon footprint and are more likely to have close relationships with their children.
 This comes out of a study published some years ago by the Recreational Boating and Fishing Foundation.

 Did you know that Tommy Thompson was a treasure hunter that located a ship that sank in 1857 called the SS Central America and recovered over $1 billion worth of gold from the several tons the ship carried?
 However, the strange thing is that he never paid back his crew or investors, and hasn’t been seen in years.